 Photo: Gregory Miller

-What's your favorite aspect of Southern football?
+What's your most-used Southern expression?

-Last thing you scribbled on a napkin?
+What's the last thing you scribbled on a paper napkin?